sushruth/csar/subs/csar/README.md

 ## Benefits of async reducers

 1. Network calls can happen inside the reducer now
-2. composing a bunch of dispatchs can happen within the reducer - all business logic is now in the reducer.
+2. composing a bunch of dispatches can happen within the reducer - all business logic is now in the reducer.
 3. I avoid adding a bunch of libraries just to get some of the above basic functionality

 ## Dangers of async reducers -